SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         ??? success "Solution"

             The following command can be used to deploy the container to GCP Run.
-We assume that you have already build the container and called it `bentoml_service:latest`.
+We assume that you have already built the container and called it `bentoml_service:latest`

             ```bash
             docker tag bentoml_service:latest \